acts-project/machines/README.md

 How to create and upload an image
 ---------------------------------

-The image for either CERN CentOS7 or Scientific Linux 6 is build using
+The image for either CERN CentOS 7 or Scientific Linux CERN 6 is build using

     docker build --pull <cc7|slc6>